-EU leaders look to set aside embarrassing top jobs impasse
+EU leaders battle to end embarrassing top jobs impasse

 Tusk was already working the phone as he left his car and headed into what could prove another long day at the office.

+Once any proposal is confirmed by the leaders, only the Council President is assured of the job.
+The parliament must still confirm the Commission jobs.

-AP Writer Mike Corder in Brussels contributed.
+AP Writers Mike Corder in Brussels and Geir Moulson and Frank Jordans in Berlin contributed.